misteraddons/PicoFightingBoard-Reflex/README.md

 ## Modification

 If you want to modify the PCB layout you'll need the free [KiCad software](https://www.kicad.org/download/) installed.
-KiCad 5.1.9 was used for these instructions.
+KiCad 6.x/7.x was used for these instructions.

-### Libraries

-The [`libraries`](https://github.com/misteraddons/ReflexFightingBoard/tree/main/libraries) folder contains the schematics and footprints required to work with the KiCad source files.

-#### Symbols

-1. From the KiCad `Preferences` menu, select `Manage Symbol Libraries...`.
-1. In the `Global Libraries` tab, click the folder icon.
-1. Navigate to this repository, then navigate to `libraries/RP-Pico Libraries` and select the `MCU_RaspberryPi_and_Boards.lib` file.
-1. Click `OK` to finish.

-#### Footprints

-1. From the KiCad `Preferences` menu, select `Manage Footprint Libraries...`.
-1. In the `Global Libraries` tab, click the folder icon.
-1. In the `Select Libary` dialog, navigate to `libraries/RP-Pico Libraries/MCU_RaspberryPi_and_Boards.pretty` in this repository.
-1. Click `OK` to confirm the folder selection.
-1. Repeat the same process for the `libraries/FeralAI/FeralAI.pretty` folder.
-1. Click `OK` to finish.

 ## Support